Simultaneous Quantization and Reduction of Constrained Systems: Quantization Using the Extended Stationary Action Principle

 $Q(\rho)$ is called the Bohm quantum potential~\cite{Bohm1952}.
 We will discuss its physical interpretation in further detail in Section \ref{sec:Bohm}.
 Defining a complex function $\Psi=\sqrt{\rho}e^{iS/\hbar}$, the continuity equation and the extended Hamilton-Jacobi equation (\ref{QHJ}) can be combined into a single differential equation,

 which is the Schr\"{o}dinger Equation.

-Once the the Schr\"{o}dinger equation for the wave functional is derived and the correct Hamiltonian operator is identified, one can restore to the standard operator-based approach.
+Once the Schr\"{o}dinger equation for the wave functional is derived and the correct Hamiltonian operator is identified, one can return to the standard operator-based approach.
 For instance, operators for momentum and angular momentum can be defined, and the energy of the ground state or excited states can be calculated.

-In the canonical quantization procedure, position and momentum variables are promoted to operators, and the commutation relation $[\hat{x},\hat{p}]=i\hbar$ is imposed, with the Schrödinger equation subsequently postulated.
-While this prescription is mathematically elegant, it also appears somewhat ad hoc, as the operator promotion step lacks a deeper justification.
+In the canonical quantization procedure, the position and momentum variables are promoted to operators and the commutation relation $[\hat{x},\hat{p}]=i\hbar$ is imposed, with the Schrödinger equation subsequently postulated.
+Although this prescription is mathematically elegant, it also appears somewhat ad hoc, as the operator promotion step lacks a deeper justification.
 In contrast, in the present framework, quantization is implemented by introducing an additional term $I_f$ into the Lagrangian and applying the standard variational principle.
 The Schrödinger equation then emerges directly from first principles, without the seemingly mystical step of promoting classical variables to operators.

+Although the presented quantization process adopts the framework for classical ensembles on configuration space developed in \cite{HallBook}, the underlying principle for quantization is fundamentally different.
+First, \cite{HallBook} postulates an ``exact uncertainty principle", which is \eqref{exactUR}.
+In our approach, \eqref{exactUR} is derived from the same first principle in both Steps II and IV, the extended stationary action principle.
+Second, in \cite{HallBook} the Bohm potential is derived from the random fluctuation of momentum and the exact uncertainty principle.
+In our framework, the Bohm potential is a consequence of the introduction of relative entropy $I_f$ to measure the information revealed from random fluctuations.
+This offers an information-theoretic perspective for the foundation of quantum theory.

-Within this variational formulation, the treatment of constraints is also straightforward: they can be incorporated into the Lagrangian through Lagrange multipliers in Steps III and IV, and the variation is carried out in a single calculation.
+With the variational formulation presented here, the treatment of constraints is straightforward: they can be incorporated into the Lagrangian through Lagrange multipliers in Steps II and IV, and the variation procedure is carried out in a single calculation.
 This provides a natural and unified procedure in which quantization and constraint enforcement occur simultaneously, thereby resolving the long-standing ambiguity regarding the order of these two operations.
 In the next two sections, we explore this approach for specific constrained systems and compare the results with those obtained using reduced quantization and Dirac quantization.